MJBruno/Kastel/README.md

 # 🔁 Itération

-Kastel privilégie une syntaxe `for .. in` :
+Kastel utilise une syntaxe `for .. in` :

 ```JavaScript
 for value in [10, 20, 30] {